The Inward Investment and International Taxation Review: Belgium

 |Limitation on benefits||N/A||None|

 The Belgian Minister of Finance signed the Multilateral Instrument on 7 June 2017 on behalf of the federal government and the governments of the regions and communities (six in total).
-On 6 May 2019, the legislative documents implementing the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (also known as the MLI) was finally approved by all six legislative authorities in Belgium.
+On 6 May 2019, the legislative documents implementing the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS) (MLI) was finally approved by all six legislative authorities in Belgium.
 On 26 June 2019, Belgium deposited its MLI ratification instrument with the OECD.
 Upon condition of the fulfilment of the condition of reciprocity of ratification of the covered tax agreements, for Belgium the MLI entered into effect at the earliest on or after 1 January 2020 for withholding taxes and, for other taxes, as of taxable periods beginning on or after 1 April 2020.
 Belgium submitted a list of 99 tax treaties (and corresponding amending instruments) that it designated as 'Covered Tax Agreements' (i.e., tax treaties to be modified through the MLI).
 The tax treaties concluded with Germany, Japan (including the new treaty that entered into force on 19 January 2019), Taiwan, Norway (including the new treaty that entered into force on 26 April 2018) and Switzerland were not notified.
 Given the reciprocity needed to change an existing treaty, it is expected that 65 of the Belgian tax treaties will be altered by the MLI.

 Belgium has chosen to apply the principal purposes test (PPT).
 The PPT provides that the benefit of a tax treaty may be denied if one of the principal purposes of an arrangement or transaction is to obtain tax treaty benefits unless granting these benefits is in line with the object and purpose of the applicable tax treaty.
 It will therefore be imperative in the future to demonstrate business purposes of an arrangement or transaction, and to ensure that there is adequate substance to achieve these purposes.
-Because Belgium considers an effective mechanism of dispute resolution of primary importance to mitigate any double taxation, it has been willing to implement the mandatory binding arbitration clause.
+Because Belgium considers an effective mechanism of dispute resolution to be of primary importance to mitigate any double taxation, it has been willing to implement the mandatory binding arbitration clause.

 Although Belgium did initially not opt for the possibility to address the artificial avoidance of the PE status through commissionaire arrangements, it has withdrawn its reservation in the final version.
 This is in line with Belgian law.
 The PE concept under national law has recently been extended so as to include PEs created via commissionaire (or similar) arrangements.
 This new rule applies as of assessment year 2021 (relating to the taxable period starting on 1 January 2020 at the earliest).